rubymonsters/ruby-for-beginners/source/11-writing_classes/09-self.md

 And we also said that inside any object's method all instance variables of this object, and all other methods of this object are also visible.

-We also briefly talked about that mysterious [top-level object](/objects/top-level.html) that Ruby enters when she starts executing a program, or IRB.
+We also may have a look at that mysterious [top-level object](/bonus/top-level.html) that Ruby enters when she starts executing a program, or IRB.

 We are now finally ready to put all these things together a little more, and